 The challenge process conducted by the state will include four phases, spanning 90 calendar days.
 Implementation efforts around the challenge process are supported through capable state contractors and support teams that provide GIS capabilities, data analytics and technical audit skills.
 These subcontractors will assist in development of the state challenge portal, intake process, and adjudication methods.
+The challenge portal and associated contractor is currently being reviewed by BEA with an estimated time for completion of April 1st, 2024.
 The state staff will directly review challenges and verify the accuracy of submission.
 Decisions will ultimately be made by the Program Manager and staff.
 The state of New Hampshire will adopt the model challenge process as provided by NTIA, and described below:

-- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the state will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice.
-A set of eligible locations would be tentatively published at the end of 1st Quarter 2024, pending implementation of portal. - 2.
+- Publication of Eligible Locations: Prior to beginning the Challenge Phase, the state will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice.
+A set of eligible locations would be tentatively published April 1st, 2024, pending implementation of portal. - 2.
 Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the state challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state.